 HRSA first funded the ERF initiative in August 2010, when numerous states/territories were experiencing ADAP waiting lists.
 At the time of this NOFO publication, there are no ADAP waiting lists.
 States/territories that established a waiting list since the publication of this NOFO must report the waiting list to HRSA immediately and use funding awarded under this NOFO to remove clients from the waiting list.
-HRSA continues to provide funding under this initiative to states/territories that had previously imposed waiting lists to prevent a new waiting list.
-New this funding year, states/territories may use ERF funds to address current or projected increases in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care.1
+Previously, eligibility for this funding was limited to states/territories that had historically imposed waiting lists.
+This year, HRSA expects additional state/territory impact on ADAPs due to the economic downturn, resulting in more potential clients in need of ADAP services due to client loss of income and/or client loss of health care coverage.
+States/territories may use ERF funds to address current or projected increases in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of clients in the program.